 Superior Vision: A vision service with In-Network Benefits that include one exam per year for each individual on plan.
-Frame allowance issued every other year.
-For More Information contact the BCBE Benefits Department at (251) 580-1670.
+Frame/Lens and contact allowances available.
+For more information contact the BCBE Benefits Department at (251) 580-1670.

-PEEHIP: Hospital Medical, Supplemental Medical and Optional Plans-(cancer, dental, indemnity, vision) administered by the Retirement Systems of Alabama.
+PEEHIP: Hospital Medical, Supplemental Medical and Optional Plans- (cancer, dental, indemnity, vision) administered by the Retirement Systems of Alabama.
 Enrollment must be completed within 30 days of hire date or during the open enrollment period from July 1st-August 31st of each plan year.
 For more information and coverage comparisons please refer to www.rsa-al.gov/peehip or contact the BCBE Benefits Department at (251) 580-1670.